tkem/cachetools/README.rst

 general is a property or function of its value, e.g. the result of ``sys.getsizeof``, or ``len`` for string and sequence values.

-This module provides various cache implementations based on different cache algorithms, as well as decorators for easily memoizing function and method calls.
+This module provides multiple cache implementations based on different cache algorithms, as well as decorators for easily memoizing function and method calls.